Great Barrier Reef

 An attraction that sneaks under the radar is the MacArthur Museum Brisbane.
 It delves into the city’s interesting link with General Douglas MacArthur.

-Or begin the island-hopping theme by visiting North Stradbroke Island or Moreton Island where glittering beaches abound.
+Or begin the island-hopping theme by visiting Bribie, North Stradbroke, or Moreton Island where glittering beaches abound.
+Bribie Island is just a stone's throw from Sandstone Point.

 Brisbane to Sunshine Coast (Caloundra)